Causal Consistency for Reversible Multiparty Protocols: Main Results

-The following theorem is a first connection between decoupled and atomic reductions; its proof is immediate from their definitions: \begin{theorem}[Relating $\red$ and $\reda$] Let $M$ and $N$ be stable configurations.
-We have: \begin{enumerate}[$\bullet$] \item $M\fwa N$ if and only if either $M{\fw} N$ or $M{\fw\fw} N$; \item $M\bka N$ if and only if either $M{\bk} N$ or $M{\bk\bk\bk} N$. \end{enumerate} \end{theorem}
+The following theorem provides a first connection between decoupled and atomic reductions; its proof is immediate from their definitions: \begin{thm}[Relating $\red$ and $\reda$] Let $M$ and $N$ be stable configurations.
+We have: \begin{itemize}[$\bullet$] \item $M\fwa N$ if and only if either $M{\fw} N$ or $M{\fw\fw} N$; \item $M\bka N$ if and only if either $M{\bk} N$ or $M{\bk\bk\bk} N$. \end{itemize} \end{thm}